afollestad/material-dialogs/README.md

     <!--
-        By default, a progress dialog's progress bar, check boxes, and radio buttons have a color is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
+        By default, a progress dialog's progress bar, check boxes, and radio buttons have a color that is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
     -->
     <item name="md_widget_color">#673AB7</item>